emmett-shark/HighscoreAccuracy/README.md

   - Real
     - Calculates the actual maximum score for a track, here an S ≈ 60%
     - A 100% on this is practically impossible just because of how the game calculates scores
+  - Decreasing: Uses real accuracy, but your % will always decrease or stay the same.
+    - For example, ignoring multipliers, completely missing the first note of a 100 note song will give you 99%.
+  - Increasing: Uses real accuracy, but your % will always increase or stay the same.
+    - For example, ignoring multipliers, perfectly hitting the first note of a 100 note song will give you 1%.
 - Most of the features can be enabled/disabled in the settings

 <img src="https://i.imgur.com/LWLTWFz.jpg"/>